-- unlikely or unable to obtain or retain employment that leads to economic self-sufficiency or wages comparable to or higher than wages from previous employment through career services; and - in need of training services to obtain or retain employment leading to economic self-sufficiency or wages comparable to or higher than wages from previous employment.
+- unlikely or unable to obtain or retain employment that leads to economic self-sufficiency or wages comparable to or higher than wages from previous employment through career services; and - in need of training services to obtain or retain employment leading to economic selfsufficiency or wages comparable to or higher than wages from previous employment.

-WIOA allows the State, as well as the Local Boards, to adopt, calculate, or commission for approval an economic self-sufficiency standard that specifies the income needs of families, by family size, the number and ages of children in the family, and sub-state geographical considerations.
+WIOA allows the State, as well as Local Boards, to adopt, calculate, or commission for approval an economic self-sufficiency standard that specifies the income needs of families, by family size, the number and ages of children in the family, and sub-state geographical considerations.
 Until such economic self-sufficiency standard(s) are determined, local workforce development areas may continue to use the "self-sufficiency" criteria adopted under WIA.
 At a minimum, such criteria provides "that self-sufficiency means employment that pays at least 100 percent of the LLSIL" based on family size and income.
 Self-sufficiency for dislocated workers may be defined in relation to a percentage of the layoff wage.
-Attachment B, 100% Lower Living Standard Income Levels, includes the corrections to the metropolitan levels made by DOL since the issuance of State Instruction 14-08 on April 30, 2015.
+Attachment B, 100% Lower Living Standard Income Levels, represents updated 100 percent LLSIL amounts by family size.
 These guidelines, along with Local Board criteria, should be used in determining the need for training services.